Samuel Josia Ntara: Other works

 Following his transfer back to Nkhoma in the early 1950s, Ntara was commissioned to write a biography of Reverend Namon Katengeza, who had provided him with the first oral histories for his Mbiri ya AChewa.
 It was published in 1964 by the Nkhoma Mission Press.

-In the same year that his biography of Namon Katengeza appeared, Ntara also published a book of ChiChewa idioms entitled Mau Okuluwika.
+In the same year that his biography of Namon Katengeza appeared, Ntara published a book of ChiChewa idioms entitled Mau Okuluwika.

 In 1946, Ntara also translated a manual on soil erosion written by John Clements and Paul Topham into ChiChewa under the title Madzi ndi nthaka.